 Cars & Coffee - what is it all about then?

-Cars & Coffee originally started as a small, weekly and early-morning meet in Irvine, California but has turned into a worldwide phenomenon.
+Cars & Coffee originally started as a small, weekly and early-morning meet at Crystal Cove on the coast of Southern California but has turned into a worldwide phenomenon.

 While the original event is now officially defunct, countless cities across America and Europe have jumped in to fill its place.
 There are people out there who have tried to turn the whole thing into a commercial enterprise but most of us who run these events are doing it to keep the car community meeting on a regular basis and all those interesting vehicles on the road!